We have always been For those who make the world™.

 We are directing significant philanthropic resources to fund initiatives that train tradespeople in an effort to address the skilled trades gap in the construction and building industries, such as concrete, pipe, mechanical and finishing trades.

-Tradespeople are our end-users, and they are in high demand.
-DEWALT is the tool brand committed to supporting tradespeople through innovations, safety and a $30 million commitment to support initiatives that skill tradespeople.
-This commitment grows the tradesperson population, improves skills and creates more profitable sustainable careers for tradespeople.
+Tradespeople are our end users, and they are in high demand.
+DEWALT is the tool brand committed to supporting the trades through innovation, safety, and a $60 million commitment to support initiatives that educate tradespeople.
+This commitment grows the population of tradespeople, improves skills, and enables sustainable careers in the trades.

 Portrait of Patrick Hallinan